Protocatechuic acid

 Protocatechuic acid (PCA) is a dihydroxybenzoic acid, a type of phenolic acid.
 It is a major metabolite of antioxidant polyphenols found in green tea.
 It has mixed effects on normal and cancer cells in in vitro and in vivo studies.
+It is produced commercially from vanillin.

 Biological effects

 Protocatechuic acid (PCA) is antioxidant and anti-inflammatory.
 PCA extracted from Hibiscus sabdariffa protected against chemically induced liver toxicity in vivo.
 In vitro testing documented antioxidant and anti-inflammatory activity of PCA, while liver protection in vivo was measured by chemical markers and histological assessment.

 PCA has been reported to induce apoptosis of human leukemia cells, as well as malignant HSG1 cells taken from human oral cavities, but PCA was found to have mixed effects on TPA-induced mouse skin tumours.
 Depending on the amount of PCA and the time before application, PCA could reduce or enhance tumour growth.
 Similarly, PCA was reported to increase proliferation and inhibit apoptosis of neural stem cells.
 In an in vitro model using HL-60 leukemia cells, protocatechuic acid showed an antigenotoxic effect and tumoricidal activity.
 In two preclinical investigations, protocatechuic acid from Hibiscus sabdariffa showed an excellent ability to effectively inhibit the replication of herpes simplex virus type 2 and to potently deactivate the catalytic activity of urease.